kojigardiner/audiobox/README.md

 ## Software Design
 ### Tasks
-Seven [FreeRTOS](https://www.freertos.org/) tasks are utilized to separate various control loops.
+Seven [FreeRTOS](https://www.freertos.org/) tasks are utilized to manage various control loops.
 A global event handler object manages communication between tasks.
 Tasks can independently emit messages to the event handler object, which then passes messages back to tasks that have subscribed to specific message types.
 In this way, no task needs to communicate directly with another -- all inter-task communication happens via the event handler.

 Note that only the Spotify task is pinned to CORE0 (the ESP32 ), all others to CORE1.
 Empirically, the Spotify task has proven to be significantly more stable on CORE0, perhaps due to the WiFi libraries also running there.